 12. Two cautions to finish this ‘How to…’ with.
-The first caution is to beware of the depictions of archival research in films and novels, and not to see it in terms of the search for a particular document which will ‘reveal all’ because of its eureka content.
+The first caution is to beware of the depictions of archival research in films and novels, and to reject seeing it in terms of the search for a particular document which will ‘reveal all’ because of its eureka content.
 It just doesn’t happen like that, forget the Da Vinci Code!
 If anyone tells you that it is, this is likely to be a very tall story.
 The advice here is, never to go to an archive and look at a collection with just a particular document in mind.
 Something specific like this may be in mind because another piece of research has written about it, but the purpose of original research is to go further that other people have.
 And going further like this requires new knowledge and stepping outside the boundaries set by what other people have done.
 So as suggested above, it is best to plan out the project, and map the place within this of a collection or set of documents that will be worked on.
 All individual documents will appear in an archive in the context of whole collection or a sub-set of one collection, And it is this that should be the focus, not one-off documents.
 This is what will increase the knowledge-base.

 13. The second caution is related.
 Whenever visiting an archive, and whenever looking at something in a collection, always use this as an opportunity to go beyond what you already know about.
 This can be done from the very beginning of a research project.
 At the beginning, literature searches should be regularly carried out on any and everything of direct – and much of indirect – relationship to the project in hand.
 The advice here is that when reviewing the research literature, always identify what are the gaps in and issues with this.
 This is an important part of refining the topic and the research questions – and also it means that it pinpoints areas where innovative work can be done, for no body of research literature is so complete or so perfect but there are still opportunities to do something new within its framework.